 Summary: Much of the work from this lab involves inductive theoretical approaches to understanding nature from observational data.
 Our study systems are diverse, ranging from ecological, to epidemiological, to genetic, to geoscience and atmospheric science, to finance and economics.
 The general approach is different from that in most theory-heavy research groups and involves what we describe as Minimalist Inductive Theory (MIT) – Inductive data-driven explorations of nature using minimal assumptions.
-Our aim is to avoid inevitable assumptions of deductive first-principle models that fail to pass validation by out-of-sample prediction.
+Our aim is to avoid inevitable assumptions of deductive first-principle models, and develop an understanding that passes validation by out-of-sample prediction.

 Key Words: Equation-Free Mathematics, Empirical Dynamics, Detecting Causation, Out-of-Sample Prediction, Non-Equilibrium Nonlinear Dynamics, Topological Studies of Food Webs, Niche Hierarchy, Niche Theory and Species Abundance, Minimalist Inductive Theory.